 Momentum and hype around the evolution of Docker – along with tons of venture capital — has pushed containers to the forefront in the last two years.
 Docker — the provider of Docker Linux Containers — is an open source environment that was first introduced as open source in 2013.

 Many software companies have quickly adopted container technologies, including Docker Linux Containers, aware of the threat and advantage of the approach.
 For example, Microsoft is adding features to support containers and VMware have made efforts in integrating support for Docker into virtual machine technology.
 Linux companies have also jumped on the bus, seeing as this as an opportunity to grow the Linux market.
 For example, Red Hat is releasing versions of Linux that are customized for Docker.

 Many large companies have publicly stated that a Docker Linux Container approach has sped up the development of their applications and platform.
-These companies include Yelp, AirBNB, and Google, among many others.
+These companies include Yelp, Airbnb, and Google, among many others.
 Google cites wide usage of open source container technology called IMCTFY.

-Some software experts have pointed out that container technology could be a threat to virtual machines, because it is a way to virtualize an OS system without adding the additional overhead (and cost) of installing several virtual machines.
-Proponents of container technology have pointed out that by sharing an OS and eliminating the need for VMs, containers consume far less resources than systems using VMs or hypervisors.
+Some software experts have pointed out that container technology could be a threat to virtual machines because it is a way to virtualize an OS system without adding the additional overhead (and cost) of installing several virtual machines.
+Proponents of container technology have pointed out that by sharing an OS and eliminating the need for VMs, containers consume far fewer resources than systems using VMs or hypervisors.
 Virtualization software companies such as VMware have tried to counter this perception by integrating container technology into their platforms.